SiaFoundation/siad/changelog/README.md

 Changelog items (under `key-updates`, `bugs-fixed`, `other`) are sorted in ascending alphabetic order by filenames.

-We can use numeric filename prefix to sort items in desired order.
+Optionally we can use numeric filename prefix to sort items in desired order.

 ## changelog-head.md and changelog-tail.md